-Let’s see the steps you need to follow for this:
+Let’s see the simple steps you need to follow for this:

 Contents